 Images and videos from the Adobe Stock website can be opened in many Creative Cloud applications with a single click.
 They may also be saved directly to a Creative Cloud Library, making them immediately available in most of your Creative Cloud desktop and mobile applications.

-Adobe Stock can also be launched from within the Libraries panel in Creative Cloud apps, including Photoshop CC, Illustrator CC, InDesign CC, Premiere Pro CC, After Effects CC, Dreamweaver CC, and Adobe Muse CC.
+Adobe Stock can also be launched from within the Libraries panel in Creative Cloud apps, including Photoshop CC, Illustrator CC, InDesign CC, Premiere Pro CC, After Effects CC, and Dreamweaver CC.
 You can also license watermarked previews of Adobe Stock content directly from the Libraries panel in the desktop applications.

 For more information, see Using Adobe Stock.